Milan Borjan: Return to Ludogorets Razgrad

-Loan to Corona Kielce
+Loan to Korona Kielce

 On 15 February 2017, Borjan was loaned to the Ekstraklasa club Korona Kielce through the end of the season, where he made 14 league appearances and five clean sheets.

 Red Star Belgrade

 Three years after rumors of a transfer to Red Star Belgrade, Borjan made the transfer official, replacing Filip Manojlović on 24 July 2017.
 Borjan signed a three-year contract with the club and chose the jersey number 82.
 He made his debut in the first leg of the third qualifying round for the 2017–18 UEFA Europa League, keeping a clean sheet in a home victory against Sparta Prague on 27 July 2017.
 He played his first eternal derby with the club a month later.

 In his second season with the club, Borjan would help Red Star qualify for the 2018–19 UEFA Champions League, and would earn two clean sheets: once in the group stage opener against Napoli, and again in a 2–0 home win against Liverpool.
 In February 2019, Zvezdan Terzić announced that Borjan would sign a contract extension until 2023, and would finish his career after that.
 He was honoured by Red Star shortly after as the club athlete of the year.

 On 23 May 2022 Borjan notably scored a penalty for Red Star in their final game of the 2021–22 Serbian SuperLiga against Voždovac, as the club clinched their fifth-straight title.
 In July 2022, despite earlier talk of retirement after his current deal ended, Borjan signed a contract extension until 2026.

+In June 2023, Borjan revealed in an interview with Sportski žurnal that after meeting with new Red Star coach Barak Bakhar, he was told by his coaching staff that he would no longer be the first-choice option at the club going forward.

+In June 2024, Borjan and Red Star Belgrade mutually agreed to the termination of his contract.

+Loan to Slovan Bratislava

+In June 2023, Borjan joined Slovan Bratislava of the Niké Liga on loan.

+Al-Riyadh

+He joined Saudi Premier League club Al-Riyadh on August 21, 2024.
+He made his debut three days later in a 3-3 draw with Al Wedah.